-This nationally recognised Diploma of Business online course has been developed against the Australian Quality Framework for business management.
-This course has been designed to be completed within 12-months, but you have up to 24-months to complete this course.
+This nationally recognised BSB50120 Diploma of Business has been developed against the Australian Quality Framework for business management.
+This course has been designed to be completed within 12-months.

 You will learn the core skills and knowledge required to run a business such as how to manage risk and budgets, recruit and build an innovative work environment, manage projects, as well as marketing a product or service.
 You will learn how to apply well-developed skills and a broad knowledge base to various business contexts, as well as analyse and evaluate information from a variety of sources.
 The course is designed to develop your business management skills and teach you to share your vision with the world.
 The practical skills you will learn will equip you to effectively market a brand, manage your risk and finances strategically and stay innovative in challenging market conditions.

 Why study this course?

 - Learn from and be supported by industry professionals with years of experience